 With the names of Madoff and Sanford making headlines, it’s even more important to at least double check your advisor’s background.
 It may not be a sure all prevention method, but you can easily find out if the advisor has had any prior wrong doings on his or her record.

 To show you how how easy it is to get information on a financial advisor, I thought I would do a little experiment.
 Today’s experiment is doing a background check on myself.
 I’ll show you the different sources you can go to do various background checks and what information to look for.

 I know, I know.
 You might be shocked.
 As you can see if you do a background check on myself, my parents blessed me by naming me Jan Jeffrey Rose.
 There is no family history behind the name, it was just one that they liked.
+(Thanks Mom and Dad…!)

 Growing up I opted to go by my more masculine middle name, Jeff.
 You don’t know how much of a pleasure it is to get phone calls from telemarketers asking for “Mrs. Jan Rose”.

-1. Are they a Certified Financial Planner?
+1. Is Your Financial Advisor a Certified Financial Planner?

-Only those who have fulfilled the certification and renewal requirements of CFP Board can display the CFP® certification marks.
+Only those who have fulfilled the certification and renewal requirements of the CFP Board can display the CFP® certification marks.
 CFP® practitioners agree to abide by a strict code of professional conduct, known as CFP Board’s Code of Ethics and Professional Responsibility, that sets forth their ethical responsibilities to the public, clients and employers.

 As you can see with me, I’m squeaky clean.
-I would like to thank the CFP board for allowing to abbreviate my first name with an initial
+I would like to thank the CFP board for allowing to abbreviate my first name with an initial. :)

 2. FINRA Broker Check®